Skip To Main Content

 In general, Chartwell School’s philosophy is that a structured, caring environment contributes most effectively to the growth of our students.
 Chartwell’s program strives to ensure student emotional, physical, and psychological well-being by establishing and maintaining a positive school environment.

-We explicitly teach how to meet these expectations and provide praise and immediate feedback when they exhibit behaviors that show the type of character needed to maintain a community and culture of acceptance, understanding, respect, and kindness.
 Discipline at Chartwell is a process that is educational by nature.
 It aims to help those involved understand why a behavior occurred and provide them with time to reflect on the behavior, resolve hurt feelings, restore trust, and gain an improved ability to act as a positive contributing member of our community.
 It is our belief that any student at Chartwell has the ability, regardless of their learning profile, learning style, strengths, or weaknesses, to meet the expectations.
 Therefore, the discipline procedure is individualized, taking into account each student’s social-emotional development, diagnosis, and personal situation.

 Each member of the Chartwell community continually aims to provide students with a safe environment where they are able to build on their strengths, develop their stretches, make meaningful relationships, build their self-esteem and confidence, and be academically successful.